jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/lesson2.md

-# Lesson 2: Chat History with Agent Framework
+# Lesson 3: Adding Function Calling with Agent Framework

-This lesson builds on lesson 1 by adding conversation history using the Agent Framework's thread system.
-The agent will maintain conversation context across multiple interactions.
+This lesson builds on lesson 2 by adding function calling capabilities to our agent.
+Function calling allows the AI model to invoke external functions to get real-time data or perform computations.

-1. Switch to Lesson 2 directory:
+1. Switch to Lesson 3 directory:

     ```bash
-    cd workshop-agent-framework/dotnet/Lessons/Lesson2
+    cd workshop-agent-framework/dotnet/Lessons/Lesson3
     ```

-1. Run the application to see it works, check that the basic structure is in place:
+1. Copy the configuration file from the Solutions directory:

     ```bash
+    cp ../../Solutions/Lesson3/appsettings.json .
+    ```

+1. Run the application to see it works:

+    ```bash
     dotnet run
     ```

+1. Observe the plugins in the `Core.Utilities.Plugins` namespace:

+    - `TimeInformationPlugin.cs` - Provides current UTC time
+    - `StockDataPlugin.cs` - Provides stock price data

 1. Open `Program.cs` and add the following features:

-    1. **TODO: Step 1** - Initialize the chat client using Microsoft Agent Framework:
+    1. **TODO: Step 1** - Initialize the chat client and plugins:

         ```csharp
         IChatClient chatClient = AgentFrameworkProvider.CreateChatClientWithApiKey();

+        // Initialize plugins
+        TimeInformationPlugin timePlugin = new();
+        HttpClient httpClient = new();
+        StockDataPlugin stockDataPlugin = new(new StocksService(httpClient));
         ```

+    1. **TODO: Step 2** - Create AI functions using AIFunctionFactory:

+        ```csharp
+        var tools = new AIFunction[]
+        {
+            AIFunctionFactory.Create(timePlugin.GetCurrentUtcTime),
+            AIFunctionFactory.Create(stockDataPlugin.GetStockPrice),
+            AIFunctionFactory.Create(stockDataPlugin.GetStockPriceForDate)
+        };
+        ```

-    1. **TODO: Step 2** - Create a ChatClientAgent with system instructions:
+    1. **TODO: Step 3** - Create a ChatClientAgent with function calling capabilities:

         ```csharp
         string systemInstructions = "You are a friendly financial advisor that only emits financial advice in a creative and funny tone";